linagora/Twake/README.md

 If you have any questions or suggestions, we will be happy to answer them.

+### Translations

+We use [Weblate](https://hosted.weblate.org/projects/twake/) for translation management.
+Create an account on weblate to improve our Twake internationalisation.

 ## How to contribute

 Everyone can contribute at their own level, even if they only give a few minutes of their time.
 Whatever you do, your help is very valuable.
 Only thanks to you Twake can be a powerful software.
 Check out how you can help [twake.app/contribute](https://twake.app/contribute)